ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: I and II only
    :answer_e: II and III only
    :correct: e
    :feedback_a: Color is a private instance variable located in the Animal class.
-Private instance variables are not passed from parent classes to children classes and cannot be accessed by children classes.
+Private instance variables cannot be directly accessed using dot notation in external classes.
-   :feedback_b: getWeight and makeNoise are abstract methods in the Animal class, but they are defined in the Cat class and can be used by Cat objects.
-Although this answer is correct, III is correct as well.
+   :feedback_b: getWeight and makeNoise are abstract methods in the Animal class, so they can both be used by anything declared to be of the type Animal.
-   :feedback_c: getWeight and makeNoise are abstract methods in the Animal class, but they are defined in the Cat class and can be used by Cat objects.
-Although this answer is correct, II is correct as well.
+   :feedback_c: getWeight and makeNoise are abstract methods in the Animal class, so they can both be used by anything declared to be of the type Animal.
    :feedback_d: Color is a private instance variable located in the Animal class.
-Private instance variables are not passed from parent classes to children classes and cannot be accessed by children classes.
+Private instance variables cannot be directly accessed using dot notation in external classes.
-   :feedback_e: getWeight and makeNoise are both defined in the Cat class.
-They can be used by Cat objects.
+   :feedback_e: getWeight and makeNoise are both defined in the Animal class, so they can both be used by anything declare to be of the type Animal.

    Consider the ``Animal`` and ``Cat`` classes, shown below.
 In another class, the line ``Animal fluffy = new Cat ("orange", "Fluffy", 11)`` appears.
 Which of the following declarations will compile without error?